MESSAGE FROM THE ATTORNEY GENERAL

 Under § 590.650, RSMo. all peace officers in the state must report specific information, including a driver’s race, for each vehicle stop made in the state.
 Law enforcement agencies must provide their vehicle stops data to the Attorney General by March 1, and the Attorney General must compile the data and report to the Governor, General Assembly, and each law enforcement agency no later than June 1 of each year.
 The law allows the Governor to withhold state funds for any agency that does not submit its vehicle stops data to the Attorney General by the statutory deadline.

-The summary of statewide vehicle stops data has been provided by Dr. Scott H. Decker, professor in the School of Criminology and Criminal Justice at Arizona State University; Dr. Richard Rosenfeld, Professor Emeritus in the Department of Criminology and Criminal Justice at the University of Missouri-St. Louis; and Dr. Jeff Rojek, associate professor in the School of Criminal Justice and Director of the Center for Anti-Counterfeiting and Product Protection at Michigan State University.
+The summary of statewide vehicle stops data has been provided by Dr. Scott H. Decker, Foundation Professor Emeritus in the School of Criminology and Criminal Justice at Arizona State University; Dr. Richard Rosenfeld, Curators’ Distinguished Professor Emeritus in the Department of Criminology and Criminal Justice at the University of Missouri-St. Louis; and Dr. Jeff Rojek, associate professor in the School of Criminal Justice and Director of the Center for Anti-Counterfeiting and Product Protection at Michigan State University.

-This report summarizes the data from 596 law enforcement agencies in Missouri for calendar year 2018.
-An additional 66 agencies indicated they made no traffic stops during the year.
+This report summarizes traffic stop data from 571 law enforcement agencies in Missouri for calendar year 2019.
+An additional 29 agencies indicated they made no traffic stops during the year.
 These agencies often contract out traffic enforcement to another agency covering their jurisdiction and focus on other enforcement activities.
-In total, this report represents 97.6% of the 678 law enforcement agencies in the state.
+In total, this report represents 96.3% of the 623 active law enforcement agencies in the state.